 Raspberry Pi is an extraordinary board, useful for several home and educational projects.
-Even if it has an excellent OS with Raspbian (please see here for installation), there are some ways to get the best from your board, expecially if you plan to use it as server.
+Even if it has an excellent operating system with Raspberry PI OS Lite, there are some ways to get the best from your board, expecially if you plan to use it as server.

 Below you can find a list of tricks to improve Raspberry PI performances and reduce power consuption.

 These tricks don’t include overclock (both CPU and RAM) because this could lead to harware damages hardly repairable.

 Even if Raspberry Pi can use a common smartphone power supply, it is vital to check the power offered from different power supply available.
 Some charger can only provide low ampere, so these power supply may appear correctly working but they could strongly afflict performances.

 Below, what is reported in Raspberry Pi official docs:

 “The Raspberry Pi 3 is powered by a +5.1V micro USB supply.
 Exactly how much current (mA) the Raspberry Pi requires is dependent on what you connect to it.
 We have found that purchasing a 2.5A power supply from a reputable retailer will provide you with ample power to run your Raspberry Pi.
 You can purchase the official Raspberry Pi Power Supply from our website, and you can learn more about the differing power requirements of the various models of the Raspberry Pi on our FAQ page.